 Turtlerock Landau’s acquisition of Landau Apartments represents the first formal business partnership between Turtlerock Landau, LLC and Royal American Management, Inc. RAM has over 40 years experience in providing superior “hands on” management of apartment communities that offer apartment homes to all economic sectors of the multifamily housing market.
 RAM tailors services to fit the needs of the owners, the investors, as well as the residents.

-“We look forward to working with Turtlerock Landau and providing a superior level of management services for to Landau’s residents.
+“We look forward to working with Turtlerock Landau and providing a superior level of management services to Landau’s residents.
 We are working hand-in- hand with Turtlerock Landau, LLC to embrace and reinvest in the community, and to explore new and innovative ways to add value to the property” said Kerri Toth, President of Royal American Management, which currently manages 167 communities and over 14,000 apartment units.

 Landau Apartments is a two story garden style affordable apartment community with a playground, laundry facility, and 24-hour emergency maintenance service.
 It is conveniently located within close proximity to a grocery store, pharmacy, YMCA, and elementary school.
 Water, sewer, and gas are included in the rental rate.
 It is open Monday-Friday from 8am-5pm and is located at 1321 S Broad St Clinton, SC 29325.